tds333/stdconfigparser/docu/description.rst

 You have an application library "myfantastic" with a configuration need.
 Not very complicated only needs some key value settings.
-Use the section name "myfantastic" (good is to use the same name as your Python package) and place your whole configuration in this section.
+Use the section name "myfantastic" (good is to use the same name as your Python package or module name) and place the whole configuration in this section.

 .. code-block:: ini